[This post has already been read 17858 times!]

 There are two crucial reasons why learning by doing isn’t our standard form of education.
 First, it is quite tricky to implement without “doing devices.”
 How can we teach history by doing?
 What does it mean to teach literature by doing?
 In many cases, it is difficult to define what doing might mean concerning a given subject and to attempt to implement a realistic sense of doing in a classroom setting.

 Different programs we can use on the computer may bring us closer to the doing principle in the schools.
 When there are “doing devices” available, it is easier to implement learning by doing.

 Driving can easily be taught in a learning-by-doing manner, for example, because students can reasonably be placed behind the steering wheel of a car.
 This can be done because vehicles are relatively inexpensive and relatively safe.
 When this is not the case when the necessary equipment is too expensive or unsafe, or where there is no equipment at all, learning by doing is usually abandoned as a teaching philosophy.

-There is, of course, another reason why learning by doing isn’t the primary teaching model in the schools.
+There is, of course, another reason why learning by doing isn’t the primary teaching model in schools.
 Educators and psychologists have not understood why learning by doing works and thus are loathe to insist upon it.
 They can’t say exactly what it is that learning by doing teaches.
-They suppose that it teaches real life skills, but what about facts, the darlings of the “drill-them-and-test- them” school of educational thought?
+They suppose that it teaches real-life skills, but what about facts, the darlings of the “drill-them-and-test- them” school of educational thought?

 Implicit and Explicit Learning